-We will assess your ability to repay a credit card within a five year period
+We will assess your ability to repay a credit card within a three year period

-60. When you apply for a new consumer credit card or credit limit increase, we will assess your ability to repay the amount of the credit card limit within a five year period.
+60. When you apply for a new consumer credit card or credit limit increase, we will assess your ability to repay the amount of the credit card limit within a three year period.

 Setting a credit card limit when you apply

 61. You can let us know what your preferred credit card limit is and we will not give you a limit that is more than what you requested.
 Transactions may be processed which nevertheless cause